JacobHA/EVE/README.md

-Welcome to the repository for the paper "Maximum Entropy Exploration Without the Rollouts".
+Welcome to the repository for the paper "A Value-Based Approach to Maximum Entropy Exploration" (former title: "Maximum Entropy Exploration Without the Rollouts").

 ![Figure 1](/hyperparameter_sweeps/algorithm_comparison_plot.png)